Boise State vs. San Jose State: Sportsbook promo codes, odds, spread, over/under - January 5

 - Odds to win the national championship: +25000

-- Sportsbooks rate Boise State considerably lower (70th in the country) than the computer rankings do (52nd).
+- Boise State is 70th in college basketball in terms of its odds to win the national championship (+25000), much lower than according to the computer rankings (52nd).

-- The Broncos were +25000 to win the national championship at the start of the season, and are now the same.
+- Bookmakers have made the Broncos' national championship odds the same now (+25000) compared to the beginning of the season (+25000).

-- Based on its moneyline odds, Boise State has a 0.4% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!